What is Bone Meal?

 To apply to trees, use 1 pound per 2-inches of trunk diameter, and spread it evenly from the trunk to the drip line.

-Bone meal is particularly good for helping your flowers bloom, and garlic and onions grow big, but all your garden plants will appreciate the phosphorus and calcium it provides.
+Bone meal is particularly good for helping your flowers bloom, and garlic and onions grow big.
+All organic gardening will appreciate the phosphorus and calcium it provides.

 Feed your plants the best, and grow organic for life!